chetanmehra/EnsembleSystemDevelopment/Readme.md

 - DONE - Construct strategy with measure parameter set.
 - DONE - Construct strategy with model parameter set
-- DONE - Construct strategy with model and measure parameter sets *Clean up modules names and associated classes
+- DONE - Construct strategy with model and measure parameter sets
+- DONE - Clean up modules names and associated classes
 #### Refactoring
 - DONE - Replace DataFrame and Panel builds with helper method constructions
 - DONE - Weight for positions to be renamed to PositionSelector